-The annual pilot overview report gives a summary of the pilot activities performed in each participating European Member State and the participating cities.
-The final status of pilots which have already come to an end are described.
-For projects that are still running the chapters include a progress report.
-Additionally, the number of all installed Road Site Units based on funding by CINEA is listed per country/pilot.
+The Annual Deployment Overview Report provides a summary of the activities performed in each C-Roads Member State.
+The status of pilots, deployments and starting operations are described.
+Additionally, the numbers of all installed Road Site Units and On Board Units are listed per country.